Wolvin-NET/prophuntx/Prop_Hunt_Menu_Guide.md

 #### General Settings

+- Dis/Allow the use of Restricted Models (Banned Models).
+This does not include from Prohibited Models.
+Checked means you cannot use banned models, and vice versa.
+- Inform Unassigned/Spectators with static (notification) text advice to join the game.
+A small static text that to remind Unassigned/Spectators to join their game.
+Uncheck to disable this notification.
+- Allow Armor Addition for team Hunters and Props
+Allow use of Armor for both teams.
 - Enable chat notification for player join and leave?
 Self Explanationary.
 Set this unchecked if you prefer to use with your own Custom Chat addon.
 - Toggle Silent prop team footsteps
 Toggle Mute for Prop's footsteps.
 This will silence their movement and can't be heard by anyone.
+- Allow Thirdperson mode for Hunters
+Allow Thirdperson mode to be used for Hunters.
+This will also enable their preferred thirdperson view settings.
+- Allow Thirdperson mode to use Server's Desired Camera Position (Disallow player custom position)
+Completely disable player's prefered settings and use from Server's prefered instead.
+To adjust the camera settings, there are 3 Desired camera settings that you can adjust.
 - Should grenades will be given near round end?
 Give SMG Grenades (for Hunters) when Round is about to end soon.
 If yes, Set how long in seconds for the grenade that should be given.
 - Time in seconds to give grenades before Round Ends.
 This is typically set between 10 to 30 seconds before the round ends.
 For example: If round lenght is 5 seconds, the grenades will be given at 4:45 if you set "15 Seconds" before the round ends.
+- Enable Fall Damage
+Checked means Fall Damage is enabled for Both Teams.
+Unchecked means you're gained no fall damage. _Stronk_.
+- Enable 'Realistic' Fall Damage
+If Fall Damage is Enabled, use the Realistic Fall Damage instead.
 - Display 'Prop Rotation' notification on every Prop Spawns
 Display a notice if Prop Rotation is enabled or not.
 - Enable Prop Camera collision to the wall